Asset Management

 • An efficient way to locate and manage all devices

-• A way to efficiently manage inventory data and keep an accurate count on the devices in use or available
+• A way to efficiently manage inventory data and keep an accurate count of the devices in use or available

 • A system to deploy remote security actions when necessary–Wipe, Lock, Encrypt capabilities.